LucasAlt40/LucasAlt40/README.md

 ### Hi there 👋  I'm Lucas!

 Hey there!
 I'm Lucas, a cheerful and ambitious guy ready to conquer the tech world! 🌟 Currently, I'm a student of Internet Systems at the Instituto Federal de Ciência e Tecnologia de São Paulo.
-During my journey, I'm also gaining valuable experience as a software engineering intern. 💻 My ultimate goal?
+Along my academic journey, I've gained valuable experience as a Software Developer Junior, honing my skills in web development and application design. 💻 My ultimate goal?
 To become a top-notch developer and make a significant impact in the industry someday! 💪 So, buckle up, because I'm determined to code my way to success! 🚀

 <div style="display: inline_block"><br>
   <img align="center" alt="Lucas-Js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">